adambiggs/dotfiles/README.md

-# dotfiles
+# Adam's Dotfiles
-Bootstrap of my personal dotfiles, and a Dockerfile of my dev environment.
+My various dotfiles with a simple script to link them up.

+Currently running NeoVim + Tmux using iTerm2 in OSX Yosemite.